 “Had a great time working with Howard.
 I had a draft of a manuscript and needed to fill it out and figure out what was working and what wasn’t.
 Howard provides great overall feedback and recommendations as well as detailed notes for each chapter.
 Highly recommend, your work will get the attention it needs!”
 Read more of my reviews on Reedsy.

 Who I am: I began my career as a traditional newspaper journalist, but over the years have adapted to changes in my profession, covering everything from religion to science and technology.
-Since 2012, I’ve focused primarily on independently published books, both as executive editor of Foreword Reviews and as multimedia manager at the Alliance of Independent Authors, where I host an author-interview podcast.
+Since 2012, I’ve focused primarily on independently published books, both as executive editor of Foreword Reviews and as news and podcast producer at the Alliance of Independent Authors, where I host an author-interview podcast.
 I also write author features for Publishers Weekly, among other publications.

 Voice: As a book editor, I specialize in memoir, history, business, and other nonfiction.
-My three decades in journalism has given me an ear for each author’s unique voice.
-My journalism training has made me understand what a writer is trying to say and help them say it in as clear a way as possible.
+My three decades in journalism have given me an ear for each author’s unique voice.
+I help them make their words jump off the page.
 I’ve worked as a newsroom mentor and writing coach for years at newspapers and magazines.

 Wisdom: Older authors, in particular, have enjoyed working with me as a book editor because I understand their wealth of experience and unique voices.
 I know how to help them tell the stories of their lives with maturity, wisdom, and wit.
 I work very closely with authors to make sure they are telling exactly the story they want to tell.
 I very much enjoy seeing their ideas and experience transform into a work ready for publication.